smford/eeh-esp32-rfid/README.md

 - Use wifimanager or IotWebConf to make configuration easier
 - Add fullstatus link to web admin
 - Enable active checking of access, regularly poll and check whether card still has access
-- NTP time, to enforce windows of operation
+- Enforce windows of operation
 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url
 - Log off a user via the web admin